Al Akhawayn University

+Situated in the Middle Atlas Mountains, approximately 70 km from the imperial city of Fez, Al Akhawayn University follows an American-style liberal arts curriculum, with English serving as the primary language of instruction.

 History

 King Fahd of Saudi Arabia largely funded the creation of Al Akhawayn University from an endowment intended to cleanup an oil spill off the coast of Morocco.
 The cleanup was never realized as the wind blew the oil spill away and the endowment was used to create the university.

 Al Akhawayn University was founded by Royal Decree (Dahir) in 1993 and officially inaugurated by the former King Hassan II of Morocco on January 16, 1995.
 The Arabic name al-akhawayn, literally the "two brothers," refers to the two respective kings.

 Academics

-With 2,173 full-time students living and studying together on a residential campus in the Middle Atlas town of Ifrane, Al Akhawayn offers undergraduate and graduate program options in the Humanities and Social Sciences, Science and Engineering, and Business Administration – all connected by a common core based on the American liberal arts model.
-The university offers international and exchange programs.

-Some of the notable alumni that passed through Al Akhawayn University in Ifrane include: